Quanglee369/Real-estate-SQL-Analysis/README.md

 # 🏠 Real-estate-SQL-Analysis

-This project analyzes real estate data from a website selling different types of property in India.
+This project using Postgresql analyzes real estate data from a website selling different types of property in India.
 [Source](https://www.kaggle.com/datasets/kunjadiyarohit/flats-uncleaned-dataset/data)

 The project begins with cleaning up faulty and untidy data and then moves to data analysis.